 Ultimately, be open to change, implement incremental and regular improvements, and always ask for feedback from staff.

-Gather continuous feedback from staff for ideas on how you can improve company culture
+Gather continuous feedback from staff for ideas on how you can boost company culture

 Get everyone involved